UPDATED FEB 28, 2020

 With plans to span all the way from Lake Michigan to Lake Huron, this former railroad corridor is seven miles of heaven.
 Containing over 150 ponds and 28 lakes, this trail is said to be one of the wettest in the nation.
 And just wait until mile five — that’s where the real fun begins.
 There, you’ll see Apple Island, where, legend has it, Chief Pontiac held council to plan an attack on Fort Detroit.
 Aim to stop here for a picnic while taking in some legendary Detroit history.
 We do have to warn you, though, if you’re planning to hit the trails be prepared to dodge some deer, raccoons, rabbits, and turtles — especially at the West Bloomfield Woods Nature Preserve at mile 2.6.

-Resting on the Detroit River between Michigan and Ontario, the Gross Ile Trail is sure to fit your sightseeing fancy as you feel the wind in your hair.
+Resting on the Detroit River between Michigan and Ontario, the 6-mile paved Gross Ile Trail is sure to fit your sightseeing fancy as you feel the wind in your hair.
 Besides the views of the river, Grosse Ile Township is home to a number of more-than-elegant homes.
 Still not convinced?
 Take the recommended on-road loop to see the Michigan Central train depot and take in some railroad history.
-Just remember to keep your eyes on the road — you will hit something otherwise.
+Just remember to keep your eyes on the road — you might hit something otherwise.